Key Takeaways:

-How to start a security company in Michigan?
-Make sure you have the minimum level of education and experience stipulated for licensing and don't have any disqualifying conviction on your record.
-Create a business entity, register for taxes, get an insurance or surety bond, obtain the necessary licenses, and begin your business operations.
+How do you start a security company in Michigan?
+Make sure you have the minimum level of education and experience required for licensing and don’t have any disqualifying convictions on your record.
+Create a business entity, register for taxes, obtain insurance or a surety bond, acquire the necessary licenses, and begin your business operations.

 Steps to Starting a Security Company